 The C-K Library was established due to the efforts of the Woman's Club of Kenova.
 That organization founded the library in a building in the 1800 block of Pine Street in Kenova.
 The club's efforts began in 1948-49 and the library opened in 1950 with five children's books, 400 adult titles and volunteer librarians.
 On April 8, 1952, the library moved into the C-K War Memorial Building and remained there until 1984.

-The Fort Gay Public Library, 8608 Rear Broadway, Fort Gay, WV, began as a Community School book depository.
-It was originally located in a building that used to be a store.
+The Fort Gay Public Library, 80 Rear Broadway, Fort Gay, WV, began as a Community School book depository in a building that used to be a store.
 The services expanded to include an Adult GED Program and the library collection was built through books donated by the Cabell County Public Library.

-In the early 1970's, the Wayne County Library Board applied for a $10,000 grant for a building from the West Virginia Library Commission.
+In the early 1970s, the Wayne County Library Board applied for a $10,000 grant from the West Virginia Library Commission.
 Plans were made to construct one of the "instant libraries" built in communities throughout West Virginia.
 The project was completed in 1973 with the help of S.B.
 Noe, a local contractor.
 In 2003, an expansion project was completed that provided additional room for a children's area.

 The Fort Gay Public Library currently houses more than 10,000 books, book cassettes, CD books, DVD's, videos and magazines.
 Public computers and Wi-Fi are available to the public.
 Children's programming is offered throughout the year.
 The library serves many elementary school children during the school year with weekly class visits.